 Marianne Bickett has been a teacher for over thirty years, in special and regular education, and art.
-She graduated from in South Dakota, attended Arizona State University art school and graduated from the University of Illinois School of Art and Design with a Master’s in Art Education (1986).
+She graduated from Black Hills State University in South Dakota, attended Arizona State University art school and graduated from the University of Illinois School of Art and Design with a Master’s in Art Education (1986).
 Marianne has taught art in Arizona and Massachusetts, and is currently teaching in the Campbell Union Elementary School district as a part-time art teacher at Forest Hill School.

 Featured COMPOSER: Brian Belet